Something doesn’t work and I didn’t watch the tutorial video in full. Halp!?

 There is no lens profile for X. What do I do?

-Create a new lens profile by following the guide (in the works).
+Create a new lens profile by following the guide.
+It only takes a few minutes.
 If it works well, please submit it to be added as a default profile so others can use it.
 Since you can add a name to the profile, future users can tell who the awesome calibrator was.

 I tried out a lens profile for my camera, but it doesn’t work very well?